 So DHS motorways are being phased out.
 All DHS smart motorways are due to become ALR motorways by 2025.

-And recognising it can take too long to close lanes when something happens on a smart motorway, technology will be installed to pick up problems quicker.
+And recognising it can take too long to close lanes when something happens on a smart motorway, technology should be installed to pick up problems quicker.

 The radar-based stopped vehicle detection (SVD) technology scans the road for stopped vehicles.
 It then alerts the control centre.